ateeqdev/web3_of_the_day/README.md

 If a node rejects the proposal or doesn't respond, it's vote is considered nil.
 2/3rd of the votes is called Polka.

+#### Fab 1, 2022: RAFT Leader

+How to be the leader in RAFT Consensus?
+Be the first one to tell that the leader is offline.

 #### Jan 31, 2022: Quorum Slice

 In FBA systems, a subset of network reaches consensus by selecting a selected nodes to trust.
 These selected nodes are called quorum slices.
 These slices then reach the consensus among themselves and so does the system.